clbarnes/diceroller/README.md

 At its core, `roll.py` allows you to roll what you'd say: for example, `d4`, or `2d8`, or `10d6+15`.
-The dice are all rolled separately, then summed, then the modifier is applied.
+The dice are all rolled separately, then summed, then the highest or lowest are picked as desired, then the modifier is applied, and finally the result is rounded as desired.

+You can also select either the highest or lowest of a set of dice:
+`5d6p3h`

 `roll.py` also supports rounding up (`^`) or down (`_`) for division
 modifiers: `3d6/2^` or `2d10/3_`.